She (1911 film)

-She is a 1911 American fantasy silent film and is the first film to attempt to portray the story in the 1887 novel of the same name by H. Rider Haggard.
+She is a 1911 American fantasy silent film and is the fourth film to attempt to portray the story in the 1887 novel of the same name by H. Rider Haggard.
 Made by the Thanhouser Company, the film was directed by George Nichols and featured his wife Viola Alberti as Amenartes.
 It starred Marguerite Snow in the title role and James Cruze in the joint role of Kallikrates and Leo Vincey and was based on a scenario by Theodore Marston.

 Synopsis

 The film opens in an outer court of a temple in ancient Egypt in the year 350 B.C.
 Here Amenartas, the Pharaoh's daughter (Viola Alberti) awaits her love, Kallikrates (James Cruze), who has just become a Priest of Isis.
 She begs him to leave the priesthood and flee with her from Egypt.
 Eventually he can resist her entreaties no longer and they escape from the temple.
 In the desert they meet friendly Arabs who give the weak Kallikrates a camel on which to travel.

 After journeying for "twice twelve moons" they land with their infant son on the East coast of Africa at a point called the Negro's Head.
 Here lives "She Who Must Be Obeyed" (Marguerite Snow), the white witch of Africa, who has learned the secret of eternal youth.
 With her mystic power "She" sees Kallikrates approach and realises he is the perfect man who must join her by bathing in the fires of eternal youth and with her rule the world.
 "She" takes Amenartas and Kallikrates to the mystic flame but when Kallikrates spurns her love "She" strikes him down dead.
 Amenartas flees to safety with her infant son, vowing that one day her son or his descendants will return to avenge her husband's death.
 The body of her dead love is preserved through the generations by "She", who patiently awaits the return of his reincarnation.

 Centuries later, in 1885, while "She Who Never Dies" continues to grieve for her lost love, Horace Holly (William C. Cooper) becomes the guardian of the young English boy Leo Vincey (Marie Eline) on the death of the boy's father.
 Leo is the descendant of Kallikrates.
 With the boy comes a mysterious chest and a letter saying the trunk must not be opened before Leo's 25th birthday.